drshahizan/special-topic-data-engineering/materials/data-scraping/google-scholar.md

 12. **Citations**: The number of times the document has been cited by other scholarly documents
 13. **Bibliographic Software Export Formats**: Standard formats such as BibTeX, EndNote, and RefWorks to facilitate reference management
 14. **Full-text availability**: The availability of the full text of the document, including free and paid options

+## Extract Data
+To extract data from Google Scholar for researchers from Universiti Teknologi Malaysia, you can follow these steps:

+1. Go to the Google Scholar website: https://scholar.google.com/
+2. In the search bar, enter the search query "Universiti Teknologi Malaysia" and click on the search button.
+3. On the search results page, click on the "Settings" button in the top right corner of the page.
+4. Scroll down to the "Library links" section and search for "Universiti Teknologi Malaysia".
+Select the checkbox next to the option that appears, then click "Save".
+5. After saving the library link, the search results page will refresh.
+Click on the "Advanced search" button to the right of the search bar.
+6. In the advanced search form, you can further refine your search by specifying keywords, authors, publication years, etc. For example, to search for publications by a specific researcher from UTM, you can enter their name in the "Author" field.
+7. After specifying your search criteria, click the "Search" button to retrieve the results.
+8. You can then extract the relevant metadata for the publications using web scraping techniques.
+This can be done using programming languages such as Python and libraries such as BeautifulSoup or Scrapy.
+9. Once you have extracted the data, you can store it in a database such as MongoDB or export it to a CSV file for further analysis.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/special-topic-data-engineering/issues) for any improvements, suggestions or errors in the content.